 June 1, 2021

-Laura Evers (she/her) is a Ph.D. student in English literature at Washington University in St. Louis.
+Laura Evers is a PhD student at Washington University in St. Louis.
 Born in Cincinnati, she now calls Cleveland home.
-She serves as an Editorial Assistant for RHINO, a poetry journal based in Chicago, and her most recent writing has appeared or is forthcoming in Postscript Magazine, Overheard Literary Magazine, Whale Road Review, The Rumpus, and the Cleveland Review of Books.
+She serves as an Editorial Assistant for RHINO, a poetry journal based in Chicago, and helps edit the Poetry for All podcast hosted by Abram Van Engen and Joanne Diaz.
+Her work has appeared in Postscript Magazine, Overheard Literary Magazine, Whale Road Review, The Rumpus, and the Cleveland Review of Books.